 outlining a path to systemic change in public education by 2025

 The flavor of the report can be sensed from excerpts: "...can create momentum for achieving education transformation.
 They do so by galvanizing educators and the community around a shared vision and a more comprehensive definition of success that goes well beyond the limitations of what any standardized test can reveal about a learner’s future readiness."

 k-12Dive.com did a review of the report.

 The Link Between Poverty and Low Academic Achievement Around the World

 The Organization for Economic Cooperation and Development (OECD) recently released a study on how its 37 member countries had fared in breaking the link between poverty and low academic achievement.
 No country had broken the link, but some did better than others.
 The study describes how some countries did much better than others.

 CDE's policy on timing of the UIP deadlines

-"Under the plan approved by the USED, schools and districts will be required to administer the Colorado Measures of Academic Success assessments in English language arts to all students in third, fifth and seventh grades.
-CMAS math assessments must be administered to all students in fourth, sixth and eighth grades.
+"Under the plan approved by the USED, schools and districts will be required to administer the Colorado Measures of Academic Success (CMAS) assessments in English Language Arts to all students in 3rd, 5th and 7th grades.
+CMAS Math assessments must be administered to all students in 4th, 6th and 8th grades.
 This plan for assessments for this year (2021-2021) only will provide some relief for students, families, and educators after a challenging year for education amid a global pandemic. "

-"The USED did not approve Colorado’s request to suspend all science tests this year, so schools and districts must administer science tests to students in eighth grade.
-CMAS science will not be given to students in fifth and 11th grades, as they normally would, but CDE must publicly report the SAT Analysis in Science subscore this year.
-Social studies tests, which are required only in state law, will not be given this year."
+"The USED did not approve Colorado’s request to suspend all Science tests this year, so schools and districts must administer science tests to students in eighth grade.
+CMAS Science will not be given to students in 5th and 11th grades, as they normally would, but CDE must publicly report the SAT Analysis in Science sub-score this year.
+Social Studies tests, which are required only in state law, will not be given this year."